Skip to main content

 Keep in mind the following when defining your team goal:

-- The goal is to unify everyone around one (and only one) business outcome at any one time
+1. The goal is to unify everyone around one business outcome at any one time.
+For B2B customers this is typically something like meeting requests, MQLs, demo requests or new trials.

-- Once set, all campaigns must be aligned with achieving this goal
+3. Once set, all campaigns must be aligned with achieving this goal and all team reporting is centered around this goal.

 Example goals